 A little distance away from them stood the Viscount and his wife, their son and heir, his own mind equally approving of his cousin's match.
 The Viscountess stood quietly beside him, her thoughts on her own wedding day, remembering that the new mistress of Pemberley looked just as happy as she.
 Like her mother in law, she pictured the future, lending her prayers that her cousins would have much happiness.

 Charlotte, who had never expected to fall in love, was now pleased to note that the expression upon her friend Elizabeth was very similar to that of her own.
-She felt the caress of her husband's hand upon her own within his grasp, and looked up, quietly accepting his request that they danced the two next.
+She felt the caress of her husband's hand upon her own and looked up, quietly accepting his request that they dance the two next.
 Charlotte cast one final look to her friend, wishing her every happiness.

 By one of the balconies nearby, stood a woman who was undecided about whether to be angry or content with this current situation.
 Lady Catherine de Bourgh had always entertained high hopes that her daughter would marry her nephew Darcy, and that together they would unite the two powerful estates of Rosings and Pemberley.
 Learning of his engagement had, understandably, given her much shock and pause for thought.